 - You have symptoms of lead poisoning and your blood lead level is greater than 40 µg/dL or 1.93 µmol/L.

 - Blood lead level of 5 µg/dL or 0.24 µmol/L or greater requires further testing and monitoring.

 - The source of lead must be found and removed.

 - A lead level greater than 45 µg/dL or 2.17 µmol/L in a child's blood most often indicates the need for treatment.

 - Treatment may be considered with a level as low as 20 µg/dL or 0.97 µmol/L.

 Centers for Disease Control and Prevention website.
+Blood lead levels in children.
 Lead: what do parents need to know to protect their children?

 Markowitz M. Lead poisoning.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 739.

 Schnur J, John RM.
 Childhood lead poisoning and the new Centers for Disease Control and Prevention guidelines for lead exposure.
 J Am Assoc Nurse Pract.
 2014;26(5):238-247.
 PMID: 24616453